Learning to play guitar is more popular now than ever.

 8. Who Will Save Your Soul by Jewel

-If you’re looking for a 90s throwback, Who Will Save Your Soul is the ideal song for you to learn online.
+If you’re looking for a 90s throwback, Who Will Save Your Soul is the perfect song for you to learn online.
 The same basic chords return.
 It has a simple verse-chorus structure that is easy to pick up and play for beginners.

 As with all these other songs, the chords featured are important for beginners to learn.
 Practicing this song will help you learn how to maneuver around the fretboard with your fingers quickly.